 5.2 Subject to clause 5.3, if:

-(a) the Customer gives notice in writing to the Supplier during the warranty period within a reasonable time of discovery that some or all of the Products do not comply with the warranty set out in clause 5.1;
+a) the Customer gives notice in writing to Solareye during the Warranty Period within a reasonable time of discovery that some or all of the Products do not comply with the warranty set out in clause 5.1;

-(c) the Customer (if asked to do so by the Supplier) returns such Products to the Supplier’s place of business at the Supplier’s cost,
+c) the Customer (if asked to do so by Solareye) returns such Products to Solareye’s place of business at Solareye’s cost,

-5.3 The Supplier shall not be liable for the Products’ failure to comply with the warranty set out in clause 5.1 in any of the following events:
+5.3 Solareye shall not be liable for the Products’ failure to comply with the warranty set out in clause 5.1 in any of the following events:

-(a) the Customer makes any further use of such Products after giving notice in accordance with clause 5.2;
+a) the Customer makes any further use of such Products after giving notice in accordance with clause 5.2(a);

-(b) the defect arises because the Customer failed to follow the Supplier’s oral or written instructions as to the storage, commissioning, installation, use and maintenance of the Products or (if there are none) good trade practice regarding the same;
+b) the defect arises because the Customer failed to follow Solareye’s oral or written instructions as to the storage, commissioning, installation, use and maintenance of the Products or (if there are none) good trade practice regarding the same;

-(d) the Customer alters or repairs such Products without the written consent of the Supplier;
+e) the Customer alters or repairs such Products without the written consent of Solareye;

-5.4 Except as provided in this clause 5, the Supplier shall have no liability to the Customer in respect of the Products’ failure to comply with the warranty set out in clause 5.1.
+5.4 Except as provided in this clause 5, Solareye shall have no liability to the Customer in respect of the Products’ failure to comply with the warranty set out in clause 5.1.

-5.5 The terms implied by sections 13 to 15 of the Sale of Products Act 1979 are, to the fullest extent permitted by law, excluded from the Contract.
+5.5 The terms implied by sections 13 to 15 of the Sale of Goods Act 1979 are, to the fullest extent permitted by law, excluded from the Contract.

-5.6 These Conditions shall apply to any repaired or replacement Products supplied by the Supplier.
+5.6 These Conditions shall apply to any repaired or replacement Products supplied by Solareye.